+Annex II

 S.36.01. - IGT involving equity-type transactions, debt and asset transfer (old IGT1)

+General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.

-This annex relates to annual submission of information for groups.
+This annex relates to annual submission of information for individual entities.

 The purpose of this template is to collect information according to article 265 of Directive 2009/138/EC on all (significant, very significant and transactions required to be reported in all circumstances) IGTs related to equity, debt, reciprocal financing and asset transfers related transactions within a group according to article 213 (2)(d) of Directive 2009/138/EC.
 These include, but are not limited to: